edgedb/edgedb/docs/intro/migrations.rst

 that case, we might drop back to creating and applying the migration outside of ``edgedb watch``.

-To start, run ``edgedb migration create``.
+To start, run :gelcmd:`migration create`.
 The interactive plan generator will ask you for an EdgeQL expression to map the contents of your database to the new schema.